owncloud/ocis/docs/helpers/README.md

 ### Task List

 1. From the ocis root, run `make -C docs docs-generate` and check if there is a change in the `extended-envars.yaml` output.\
-&#8594; In case, process [Extended Envvars](#extended-envvars).
+&#8594; In this case, process [Extended Envvars](#extended-envvars).
 When done, re-run the make command and check if the output of `./docs/services/_includes/adoc/extended_configvars.adoc` matches the expectations.

 2. In `./docs/helpers` run: `go run . --help` This will give you an overview of available commands.
-    1. Run `go run . all` to generate respectively update required base files.\
+    1. Run `go run . all` to generate and/or update required base files.\
    &#8594; Any change in `env_vars.yaml` must be check out to be available in master.
     2. Create delta files for added, removed and deprecated envvars.
 To do so type:\
     `go run . env-var-delta-table` and use as parameter the versions you want to compare.
 Example: `v5.0.0 v6.0.0`.